-- 1. The facility to establish a protocol, to ensure that each allegation of sexual abuse is investigated by facility, or referred to an appropriate investigative authority.
-This protocol shall be posted on the facility website, or otherwise made available to the public. - 2.
-The facility shall coordinate with ICE and other appropriate investigative entities to ensure that an administrative or criminal investigation is completed for all allegations of sexual abuse.
-All investigations must be prompt, thorough, objective, fair, and conducted by specially trained, qualified investigators. - 3.
+The facility to establish a protocol, to ensure each allegation of sexual abuse is investigated by facility or referred to an appropriate investigative authority.
+This protocol shall be posted on the facility website, or otherwise made available to the public.

+The facility shall coordinate with ICE/ERO and other appropriate investigative entities to ensure that an administrative or criminal investigation is completed for all allegations of sexual abuse.
+All investigations must be prompt, thorough, objective, fair, and conducted by specially trained, qualified investigators.

 Where evidentiarily or medically appropriate, at no cost to the detainee, and only with the detainee's consent, the facility administrator shall arrange for an alleged victim to undergo a forensic medical examination by a Sexual Assault Forensic Examiner (SAFE) or Sexual Assault Nurse Examiner (SANE), where practicable.
-If SAFEs or SANEs cannot be made available, the examination can be performed by other qualified health care personnel. - 4.
-As requested by a victim, the presence of his or her outside or internal victim advocate, including any available victim advocacy services offered by a hospital conducting a forensic exam, shall be allowed for support during a forensic exam and investigatory interviews. - The results of the physical examination and all collected physical evidence are to be provided to the investigative entity. - 6.
-In the event the investigation is being conducted by a non-federal investigating agency, the facility shall request that the
+If SAFEs or SANEs cannot be made available, the examination can be performed by other qualified health care personnel.

+As requested by a victim, the presence of his or her outside or internal victim advocate, including any available victim advocacy services offered by a hospital conducting a forensic exam, shall be allowed for support during a forensic exam and investigatory interviews.

+The results of the physical examination and all collected physical evidence are to be provided to the investigative entity.

-- investigating agency follow the applicable requirements of this policy, including requirements related to evidence preservation and forensic examinations. - 7.
-Upon conclusion of a criminal investigation where the allegation was substantiated, an administrative investigation shall be conducted.
+In the event the investigation is being conducted by a non-federal investigating agency, the facility shall request that the investigating agency follow the applicable requirements of this policy, including requirements related to evidence preservation and forensic examinations.

+Upon conclusion of a criminal investigation where the allegation was substantiated, or in instances where no criminal investigation has been completed, an administrative investigation shall be conducted.
 Upon conclusion of a criminal investigation where the allegation was unsubstantiated, the facility shall review any available completed criminal investigation reports to determine whether an administrative investigation is necessary or appropriate.

-Administrative investigations shall be conducted after consultation with the appropriate investigative office within DHS, and the assigned criminal investigative entity. - 8.
-Administrative investigations procedures include: - a.
+Administrative investigations shall be conducted after consultation with the appropriate investigative office within DHS and the assigned criminal investigative entity.
+The ICE Office of Professional Responsibility will typically be the appropriate investigative office within DHS, as well as the DHS OIG in cases where the DHS OIG is conducting an investigation.

+The facility shall develop written procedures for administrative investigations, including provisions requiring:

+- a.
 Preservation of direct and circumstantial evidence, including any available physical DNA evidence and any available electronic monitoring data; - b.
 Interviewing alleged victims, suspected perpetrators, and witnesses; - c.
 Reviewing prior complaints and reports of sexual abuse or assault involving the suspected perpetrator; - d.
-Assessment of the credibility of an alleged victim, suspect, or witness, without regard to the individual's status as detainee, staff, or employee and without requiring any detainee who alleged sexual abuse or assault to submit to a polygraph; - e.
+Assessment of the credibility of an alleged victim, suspect, or witness, without regard to the individual's status as detainee, staff, or employee and without requiring any detainee who alleged sexual abuse or assault to submit to a polygraph;

+- e.
 An effort to determine whether actions or failures to act at the facility contributed to the abuse; - f.
-Documentation of each investigation by written report, which shall include a
+Documentation of each investigation by written report, which shall include a description of the physical and testimonial evidence, the reasoning behind credibility assessments, and investigative facts and findings; - g.
+Retention of such reports for as long as the alleged abuser is detained or employed by the agency or facility, plus five years; and - h.
+Coordination and sequencing of administrative and criminal investigations to ensure that a criminal investigation is not compromised by an internal administrative investigation.